-Provisions for contractual penalties only show provisions for non-project penalties, i.e. provisions for penalties not directly related to performance obligations and constituting rather a compensation for damage than failure to meet the performance obligation.
+Provisions for contractual penalties only show provisions for non-project penalties, i.e. provisions for penalties not directly related to performance obligations and rather constituting a compensation for damage than failure to fulfil or improper fulfilment of the performance obligation.
+The potential amount of non-project contractual penalties and the moment of their occurrence are not known to the Company.
 The source of non-project penalties is the law rather than contracts and contractual penalties.
-Project contractual penalties, i.e. resulting from non-performance or improper performance of an obligation, are shown in "Liabilities from project-related contractual penalties (Note 5.14).

 Provisions for contractual penalties are presented in Other provisions and as a decrease of operating income.

-Provisions for litigation risks and other provisions estimated, and when it is probable that the fulfilment of this obligation will result in the necessity to expend resources embodying economic benefits.
+Provisions for litigation risks and other provisions

 Other provisions include mainly provisions for pending court proceedings and are based on available information, including, in particular, the opinions of lawyers and independent experts.
-The Company creates provisions when at the end of the reporting period it has an obligation resulting from past events that can be credibly
+The Company creates provisions if, at the end of the reporting period, it has an obligation resulting from past events, and this obligation can be reliably estimated, and when it is probable that the fulfilment of this obligation will require the use of funds that offer economic benefits.